norhus/ice-hockey-manager/README.md

 #### **Runnable scenario**
 Make sure that the services are running first.
 Also, please ensure that you have your authentication token ready before running the tests.
+The goal of this scenario is to showcase the functionality of the Hockey Management App.
+The scenario focuses on the following actions: creating and deleting hockey players, creating leagues and teams, browsing upcoming matches and viewing team standings, searching for hockey players without a team, adding selected players to a team, exploring other leagues, teams and their players.
 1. Install the required dependencies:

     ```sh